lutece-platform/lutece-myapps-plugin-publicdashboard/README.md

 ## Usage

-In front office, you can access the publicdashboard by the url Portal.jsp?page=dashboard&view=getDashboards&id_user= The id_user must be encrypted if the property publicdashboard.encrypt is at true
+In front office, you can access the publicdashboard by the url Portal.jsp?page=publicdashboard&view=getDashboards&id_user= The id_user must be encrypted if the property publicdashboard.encrypt is at trueTo encrypt the id_user, you must use the method encryptRsa in the RsaService class from the lutece core.

 [Maven documentation and reports](https://dev.lutece.paris.fr/plugins/plugin-publicdashboard/)